univention/univention-corporate-server/doc/manual/ip-config/radius.rst

 ~~~~~~~~~~~~~

 By default access to the network is allowed for every device (assuming the used
-user name has access).
+username has access).
 It can be restricted to only allow specific devices.
 This
 can be enabled by setting the |UCSUCRV| :envvar:`radius/mac/whitelisting` to
 ``true``.
 When enabled, the device used to access the network is looked up via
 the LDAP attribute ``macAddress`` and the resulting computer object must have